 - Preheat oven to 325 degrees.

-- On a cutting board, unwrap then cut a log in half and half again.
-Then cut each quarter into thirds, yielding 12 cookies.
-Repeat for other three logs for 48 pieces.
+- On a cutting board, unwrap one log, then cut it into quarters.
+Then cut each quarter into thirds, yielding 12 cookies per log.
+Repeat for other three logs – you will have 48 pieces.
 The dough will still be a bit sticky but easier to handle once rolled in the Demerara sugar.

 - Pour the Demerara sugar into a pie plate.
 Line four cookie sheets with parchment paper or if nonstick, no parchment needed.

 - Roll each slice in the sugar on the edges and both sides, pressing down slightly and then place on the pans; 12 per pan.

 - Bake one pan 12 to 13 minutes until cookies start to dry out around the edges but are still soft in the middle.
 Ours took exactly 12 minutes but ovens differ and cookie sheets differ.
 Repeat for the other three pans.
 When they come out, let them sit on the pan for five minutes then transfer to cooling racks using a spatula to remove them.